What Is Cholesterol?

 - Harden your arteries

 Plaque can build up inside your arteries.
 Too much plaque makes it harder for the blood to flow through the arteries.
+This can increase your risk of heart disease complications.

 How do I know if I have high cholesterol?